-The sdf2smiles
+The sdf2smiles and smiles2sdf

 functions provide format interconversion between SMILES strings